Amannor/redhat_final_proj/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).

 2. To run any python code, you first need to install the required packages.
 It's recommended that you do this on a virtual environment (for help see [official documentation](https://docs.python.org/3/tutorial/venv.html)

 3. To create up-to-date data (*scraper* folder)
    3.1 Run the 3 files (fetch_files_history.py, create_tests_to_paths_mapping.py, scraper_changeset_to_all_tests_locators_only.py).
 Each is its own process and can run simultaneously to others.
    \*Runtime:
     - For the files that use the Github API (fetch_files_history.py, scraper_changeset_to_all_tests_locators_only.py) - see the relevant [documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)
-    - For create_tests_to_paths_mapping.py - this may take a long time (depending on your needs).
-The data we have noe has been collected in a time span of ~40 hours.
+    - For the file create_tests_to_paths_mapping.py - this may take a long time (depending on your needs).
+The data we have in this repo has been collected in a time span of ~40 hours.

 4. To run the learner and predictor (given data is present) (*Learner* folder) 3.1 Rubi Todo - describe berifely what needs to be in order to run the code, what kind of outputs are we to expect and anything else that might be relevant